Frequently Asked Questions

 What is the Oʻahu Mathematics League (OML)?

 OML is a mathematics competition league open to high schools statewide.
-For the 2021-2022 school year, there are 27 schools participating (17 public, 10 private), including five non-Oʻahu schools that compete remotely.
+For the 2023-2024 school year, there are 30 schools participating (18 public, 12 private), including four non-Oʻahu schools that compete remotely.

 Who can compete in OML meets?